openjdk/guide/src/index.md

       [~~**`release-note=done`**~~]{#release-note-done}
     </td>
     <td class="dictionary">
-      Used to indicate wether a change requires a release note or not.
+      Used to indicate whether a change requires a release note or not.
 The labels are always placed on the main JBS issue, never on the actual release note issue.
 See [Release Notes](#release-notes).

       **`release-note=done`** is deprecated and should no longer be used.
     </td>